Aiven-Open/aiven-pg-security/README.md

 $ make install

 ```
-Configure Postgresql to use the library;
+Configure PostgreSQL to use the library;
 ```bash
 # edit your postgresql.conf and load the library
 shared_preload_libraries = 'aiven_gatekeeper'